erkyrath/quixe/README.txt

 input, timers, and hyperlinks.
 It does not (yet) support graphics, sound, or style hints.

-You can save and restore games, as long as your browser supports the HTML5 local-storage feature.
+You can save and restore games.
+If your browser supports the HTML5 local-storage feature, the save files will be available from one browser session to the next.

 * Using Quixe